-Once the AFDKO is installed, all the command-line programs can be run by entering the command name in a Mac OSX Terminal window, or a Windows Command window, along with the necessary option text.
-All command line tools provide usage and help text with the options -u and -h.
+Once the AFDKO is installed, all the command-line programs can be run by entering the command name in a Terminal window (OSX, Windows, Linux), along with the necessary option text.
+All command-line tools provide usage and help text with the options -u and -h.
 There is a separate user documentation file only for the makeotf tool.
 Using a command-line window may seem alarming if you are not used to it, but it is actually quite easy to learn a useful set of commands.
-Please read the FDK document "CommandLineHowTo.pdf", sub-titled "The Joys of Command Line", for pointers on how to get started.
+Please read the FDK documentation "CommandLineHowTo.pdf", sub-titled "The Joys of Command Line", for pointers on how to get started.

 The tools fall into several different functional groups.

 This program is the Adobe auto-hinter.
 It can be applied to both OpenType/CFF and Type 1 fonts.
 Works with Type 1 and OpenType/CFF fonts only.
 It uses Just von Rossum's fontTools Python package for accessing and changing the font data.